ElectionDataAnalysis/electiondata/docs/User_Guide.md

 ## Create or Improve a Jurisdiction
-Because each original raw results file comes from a particular election agency, and each election agency has a fixed jurisdiction, it is natural to organize information by jurisdiction.
+Because each original raw results file comes from a particular election agency, and each election agency has a fixed jurisdiction, we organize information by jurisdiction.

 It's easiest to use the JurisdictionPrepper() object to create or update jurisdiction files.